fleetdm/fleet/docs/Contributing/fleetctl-apply.md

 # fleetctl apply

-The `fleectly apply` command and YAML format is maintained for imports and backwards compatibility GitOps.
+The `fleectl apply` command and YAML format is used for one-off imports and updates.

-Learn how to use Fleet's best practice GitOps workflow [here](https://fleetdm.com/using-fleet/gitops).
+To use fleetctl for GitOps, check out Fleet's best practice workflow [here](https://fleetdm.com/using-fleet/gitops).

 ## Queries